 The guide will remain on users devices until they choose to delete it, and the messaging feature can be used days, weeks or even months after the event finishes.
 All of this adds immense value to your event's networking experience.

 Most guides will have a schedule allowing you to show what sessions are happening at your event along with, the time, location, and information for each.

 If your schedule is pretty complex you can use schedule tracks to segment your sessions, making it easier to view multiple sessions within set categories.
-Users of your guide can filter through sessions by a particular schedule track, allowing them to only see the information that’s relevant to them.
+Using Schedule Tracks to organize your sessions, allows users of your guide to filter through sessions by a particular track, allowing them to only see the information that’s relevant to them.

-Push notifications are a great way to communicate directly with your users.
-This can drive them back to your guide and increase their engagement with your content.
-You can use this feature to share important updates or to point users to specific features in your guide at a specific time, such as taking an end of day survey or highlighting a special offer from one of your event’s sponsors.
+Push Notifications are a great way to communicate directly with your users.
+This can bring them back to your guide and increase their engagement with your content.
+You can use this feature to share important updates or to point users to specific features in your guide at a set time, such as taking an end of day survey or highlighting a special offer from one of your event’s sponsors.
 Your users control whether or not they allow notifications so make sure to encourage your users to allow notifications from the Guidebook app.

 You can send notifications to custom groups of users so they receive targeted & relevant messages, which can increase the likelihood of them interacting with your notifications.
 An irrelevant message could put your users off and can result in a lack of engagement with future messaging.
 It is worth targeting your notifications as much as possible and thinking about the best time of day to send them so they have the highest impact.

 By making your map Interactive it allows your users to view a session or listed item and find it directly on the map.
 If your event is particularly large in size this becomes a super handy feature to help navigate your event.
 The interactive map doesn’t require an internet connection either so you can navigate the map in any scenario, whether you’re connected to the internet or not.